THAILAND TRAVEL TIPS FOR FIRST-TIME VISITORS

 MOTORCYCLE TAXIS

-They may look dangerous especially when the drivers are weaving around traffic.
+They may look dangerous, especially when the drivers are weaving around traffic.
 But they are much needed and necessary in Thailand.
-Especially when you have to get someplace quick.
+Especially when you have to get somewhere quickly.

 TUK TUK

-These three wheeled unofficial symbol of Thailand are not cheap.
-But they’re safer than a motorsai taxi and can weave in an out of traffic and get you to certain places quicker than a taxi, particularly if you have several friends with you.
+These three wheeled unofficial symbols of Thailand are not cheap.
+But they’re safer than a motorsai taxi and can weave in and out of traffic and get you to certain places quicker than a taxi, particularly if you have several friends with you.

 SONGTHAEW (สองแถว)

-Songthaew in Thai means “two rows” referring to the two rows of seats on the sides of altered pick-up trucks.
-Destinations are written on the truck in Thai language.
+Songthaew in Thai means “two rows,” referring to the two rows of seats on the sides of altered pick-up trucks.
+Destinations are written on the truck in the Thai language.

-Some songthaews are smaller and some are a little bit larger.
-Can be found in big cities and especially small cities and villages with limited public transport options.
-Depending on the city and route a ride cost 5THB to 10THB.
+Some songthaews are smaller, and some are a little bit larger.
+It can be found in big cities and especially in small cities and villages with limited public transport options.
+Depending on the city and route, a ride costs 5THB to 10THB.

 MINIBUS AND LONG DISTANCE BUS

-Like songthaew, Thailand’s minibus are shared.
-Except minibus make long distance commutes also.
-Minibus are very popular for taking travelers from Bangkok to Hua Hin and ports on the east coast where passengers can catch ferry rides to the islands of Koh Chang and Koh Samet.
+Like songthaew, Thailand’s minibuses are shared.
+Minibuses also make long distance commutes.
+Minibuses are very popular for taking travelers from Bangkok to Hua Hin and ports on the east coast, where passengers can catch ferry rides to the islands of Koh Chang and Koh Samet.

-Long distance bus are cheaper with frequent service though take a little longer to reach a destination.
+Long-distance buses are cheaper with frequent service, though they take a little longer to reach a destination.

-Minibus and Bus service for long distance travel are located in Bangkok’s three bus station terminals:
+Minibus and Bus services for long-distance travel are located in Bangkok’s three bus station terminals:

-As a note minibus service have reputation for unsafe drivers.
+As a note, minibus services have a reputation for unsafe drivers.
 So keep your seatbelts on at all times.

 TRAIN TRAVEL – BTS (SKY TRAIN) AND MRT (SUBWAY TRAIN)